athompson00/MKS21X-FinalProject/README.md

 -1/7/19 Added more change-variable methods and began experimenting with lanterna -1/8/19 Started interconnecting classes and displaying creatures on terminal.
 -1/9/19 fixing bugs to allow players and Greeblers to properly display on terminal.
+-1/10/19 Tried to instantiate a grid of walls on the screen - failed to do so.
+Checkinfront function created.
+Baby class written.